-In 1961 Tillie Olsen who was a writer, teacher, and activist won an award called the O. Henry award for a short story named “Tell Me a Riddle.”
+In 1961 Tillie Olsen, who was a writer, teacher, and activist, won an award called the O. Henry award for a short story named “Tell Me a Riddle.”
 It was the title story in a collection of short stories that she wrote.
 In my junior year of high school we read one of the other stories in the collection called “I Stand Here Ironing.”
-In that story, the protagonist who is a mother, reflects on the way she parented her first child.
-As she is recalling her first born Emily’s growing up years she is talking in her mind to what appears to be Emily’s school guidance counselor.
+In that story the protagonist, who is a mother, reflects on the way she parented her first child.
+As she is recalling her firstborn Emily’s growing up years, she is talking in her mind to who appears to be Emily’s school guidance counselor.

 She is standing at an ironing board in her home as she irons and in her mind is the conversation.
 She is thinking of the things that she wants to say and address with the guidance counselor once they speak in person or on the phone.
 We can all relate to those almost meditative moments when we’re doing a mundane task and placing ourselves in a future moment, a conversation.

 The guidance counselor has got her thinking because he called her out of concern for her daughter.
 You hear in this mother’s words as she self-reflects her feelings of guilt.
 She struggled in raising her children.
 She reflects on how each child grew up in a different way.

 Each child’s critical period marked a different moment in the family’s history—the time Emily’s father deserted the family, the time Emily’s mother worked hard as a single parent.
 The protagonist reflects on how she got better at parenting over time and with the other children and how that concerns her as well when she thinks of Emily.
 Perhaps Emily didn't have that same advantage.

 The short story ends with “Let her be. . . .There is still enough left to live by.
 Only help her to know—help make it so there is cause for her to know—that she is more than this dress on the ironing board, helpless before the iron.”